 When to Switch Powerlifting Routines

-If you are just getting started, a simple linear approach will work phenomenally well for you—anything else is too much for you to effectively recover from while staying injury free.
-You would also be wasting your efforts—if you are a novice you barely have to touch a barbell to see massive strength and muscle gains.
-Stick with a beginner powerlifting program.
+If you are just getting started, a simple linear approach will work phenomenally well as your body responds to the new stimulus—anything else has too much volume for you to recover from effectively and may lead to an injury.
+If you’re a novice, you will also be wasting your efforts since you barely have to touch a barbell to see massive strength and muscle gains.
+Trust us, you’re better off sticking with a beginner powerlifting program at first.
+And trust us, the key to gaining size or strength is to lift consistently while staying injury-free.

 But as you see your progress begin to slow, you then switch programs.
 This will keep the gains coming and make sure you don’t burn out or get injured.
 Beyond a shadow of a doubt, long-term success in powerlifting is largely dictated by your ability to remain injury free while constantly progressing.